Please enable JavaScript to view this site.

 Ampersand Variables

-3.Because an ampersand variable is part of a command, it can't be used inside parentheses.
-Parentheses indicate expressions, expressions are parsed separately from the rest of the command.
-You need to include the parentheses as part of the variable value.
-Sub-selects and IN lists are enclosed in parentheses and you can't use an ampersand variable inside them, you need to include the entire sub-select or IN list, including parentheses, as the variable value.
+4.Because an ampersand variable is part of a command, it cannot be used inside parentheses.
+Parentheses indicate expressions, which are parsed separately from the rest of the command.
+When using sub-selects and IN lists, which are enclosed in parentheses, include the parentheses as part of the variable value.

 Example 01: